tanushi0901/tanushi-portfolio/README.md

 - **Autonomous Vehicle Cybersecurity (CARLA Simulation)** – Simulated cyber-attacks, applied Kalman filters for anomaly detection, and validated countermeasures.
 - **Network Dashboard & Automation (Johnson & Johnson)** – Developed data visualisation dashboards for the network operations team and also explored automation of network delivery workflows.
 - **Machine Learning and Data Analtytics (MLDA) Hackathon** – Built a GenAI + SQL app to generate optimized university timetables.
-- **FYP: Intelligent Photoacoustic Sensor** – Applied AI algorithms to enhance a non-invasive photoacoustic sensor for blood pressure measurement.
+- **Final Year Project: Intelligent Photoacoustic Sensor** – Applied AI algorithms to enhance a non-invasive photoacoustic sensor for blood pressure measurement.

 *(Repos will be added soon with sanitized code and mock data.)*